 The simplicity of this activity makes it one of my favorites!
-It’s suitable for Pre-K, Kindergarten and can be used as review for 1st grade too!
+It’s great for Pre-K, Kindergarten, and can be used as review for 1st grade too!
 I like to use it in small groups or for independent practice as a center activity.
 Let’s get started!

 Setting Up the Sorting Activity

-Laminate and cut out the letter, number, and word mailboxes and envelope cards.
+To prep, laminate, and cut out the letter, number, and word mailboxes and envelope cards.

-Once everything is laminated and cut out, cut out the hole on each of the mailboxes that says “cut out here” and use an Exacto knife to cut out the slits on the box you are using.
+Once everything is laminated and cut, cut out the hole on each of the mailboxes that says, “CUT OUT HERE.”

-Pick a card and identify if it is a letter, number, or word.
+Pick a card and determine if it is a letter, number, or word.
 Place it in the correct mailbox slot.
-Continue until all cards are identified and sorted.

-Helpful Tip 2: To turn this into a self-checking center, draw a colored dot or shape to match the color of the mailboxes on the back of each of the different pieces before laminating.
+Helpful Tip #2: To turn this into a self-checking center, draw a colored dot or shape to match the color of the mailboxes on the back of each of the different pieces before laminating.

-Grab Your Copy
+Grab Your FREE Copy